nalDaniels/Deployment5/Documentation.md

 For the retail banking application, I created alerts for memory, CPU, storage, and network bandwidth if these measurements go over 60%.
 I chose these metrics for these reasons: on the EC2 instance we are running gunicorn and SQLite; we are reading and writing to the database.

+### Reminder:
+Add the CloudWatch IAM role to the EC2 after installing CloudWatch.

 # Resources:
 Find my system design for this deployment here: